-BEYOND PEGASUS BRIDGE: HISTORY IN THE VICINITY
+BATTLE OF PEGASUS BRIDGE: HISTORY IN THE VICINITY

-SEIZING THE BRIDGES: AN INVASION ARTERY TO CAEN
+BATTLE OF PEGASUS BRIDGE: AN INVASION ARTERY TO CAEN

 As far back before D-Day as February 17, 1944, Major General Richard ‘Windy’ Gale, the veteran of the previous World War had a conversation with his superior Major-General Frederick Arthur Montague «Boy» Browning.
 The commander of the 6th Airborne Division since May previous year, the future Deputy Supreme Allied Commander in Europe (1958-1960) Gale was briefed by the commander of all British Air Forces at the time.
 While the revised version of the ‘Operation Overlord’ had been sealed with approval a month before, the commanding officer of the 6th Airborne Division was still not aware of the exact objectives of his military unit.
 This February 1944 scope of objectives requested merely one parachute brigade and an air-landed anti-tank battery, attached to the Infantry forces to seize a pair of French bridges, 525 meters between the two, over the Caen Canal and River Orne between the villages of Benouville and Ranville.
 Being harassed with a dismal prospect for the drop soldiers to be cut from the main forces of Invasion deep in enemy territory, General Gale suggested the engagement of the whole 6th Airborne Division under his command.
 After receiving approval from the high command, the initial set of objectives now included nothing less than backing the supporting area to the East of the main forces near the city of Caen, the annihilation of the German ‘Artilleriebatterie bei Merville’ (a fortified gun battery next to ‘SWORD’ beach), and seizure of other bridges over the River Dives: all these in the hours prior to the invasion of the seaborne forces.

 The extended plan for the men for the 6th Airborne Division was now codenamed ‘OPERATION TONGA’, after the Kingdom of Tonga, a Polynesian country under the British ‘protection’ since 1900.
 It is worth mentioning, that the enlistment of the whole Airborne division morphed into the next four months of army exercises in England, thus for the sake of gaining practical experience in the seizure of ground targets from the air.
 The most ambitious part of this war game can be accounted for March-April 1944 and the Exercise Operations under the code names ‘Bizz One’ and ‘Bizz Two’.
 In the course of these two military maneuvers, nearly three hundred US aircraft supported the landing of the 6th Airborne Division in Oxfordshire county in Southern England.
 Regretfully, the military exercise of such caliber was not conducted without casualties.
-Particularly April 4, 1944, claimed lives of a crew of six men of a ‘Short Stirling’ heavy bomber as well as two pilots and a whole platoon on the board of the glider, attached to it.
-It was during these maneuvers of the 6th airborne Division on April 15, Major Reginald John Howard, a former clerk, and a physical training instructor before the War, was now briefed on his future mission.
+Particularly April 4, 1944, claimed the lives of a crew of six men of a ‘Short Stirling’ heavy bomber as well as two pilots and a whole platoon on the board of the glider, attached to it.
+It was during these maneuvers of the 6th airborne Division on April 15, that Major Reginald John Howard, a former clerk, and a physical training instructor before the War, was now briefed on his future mission.
 A thirty-one-year-old Major Howard was instructed that the men under his command would take the mission to seize two bridges to the East-North of Caen by means of a glider assault.

 Two heavily secured bridges were located half a kilometer distance from each other over Caen Canal and River Orne retrospectively and were a part of the transport arteria, which used to run through the villages of BENOVUILLE and RANVILLE.
 The landing forces under Major Howard were assigned to eliminate the German military post next to the bridges thus securing the Eastern wing of the Invasion at the ‘SWORD’ beach.
 The seizure and control over the transport arteries between the city of Caen and the beaches was to prevent the potential German reinforcements, panzer forces in particular from the east-west movement toward the landing zone of the British and Canadian forces.
 The road across these two crossings was the only one in this area, which could offer a breakout immediately to the South of the landing beaches.
 On the contrary, a retaining control by the Germans over these bridges spelled a disaster for the Allied forces to be counter-attacked from the unorganized area in the rear and for the 6th Airborne Division to be cut off threateningly behind the enemy lines.